rpip/paystack-go/README.md

 Where possible, the services available on the client groups the API into logical chunks and correspond to the structure of the Paystack API documentation at https://developers.paystack.co/v1.0/reference.

+## NOTE

+I haven't personally used this library since early 2018.
+I no longer actively maintain this project.
+My apologies to those of you who have come to rely on this library.
+If you are interested in becoming the new maintainer, send me an email and we can discuss yao [at] adzaku [dot] com.

 ## Usage

 ``` go